 Training and Accreditation

-I have also undertaken a two-year training with the Rape Crisis Network Ireland (RCNI), specialising in trauma therapy and sexual violence, and I am an accredited counsellor with the RCNI.
+I have also undertaken a two-year training with the Rape Crisis Network Ireland (RCNI), specialising in trauma therapy and sexual violence.
+I am an accredited counsellor with the RCNI.

-At Vive Counselling and Psychotherapy, clients have the option of availing of mental-health focused nutritional therapy along with counselling therapies.
+At Vive Counselling and Psychotherapy, clients have the option of getting mental-health focused nutritional therapy along with counselling therapies.
 Even small dietary changes can have a huge impact on a person’s mood and overall sense of wellbeing – learn more about diet for mental health.

-With several years’ experience as a health and wellness writer, I regularly contribute to websites such as Medical News Today, where I have covered topics like anxiety, panic, depression, and bipolar disorder.
+Health Writer.
+I have several years’ experience as a health and wellness writer.
+I regularly contribute to websites such as Medical News Today, where I have covered topics like anxiety, panic, depression, and bipolar disorder.